All Episodes

 Hey, Rush, I'm one of your greatest cheerleaders.

-He's an American, he has every opportunity.
+He has every opportunity.

 And after failing out of school because he goofed off, he went back to school.

-Oh, we pulled the funds because we said you don't pass, we don't pay.
+Oh, we pulled the funds because we said, you don't pass, we don't pay.

-We pulled all the funds away.
+We pulled all those funds away.

 A couple of years later, he started listening to you, went back to college, would not take one penny from his parents, lived in low-income housing, did extremely great in school, paid off his own loan.